 Understanding Your Basic Scientific Calculator

 Think of a basic scientific calculator as an upgraded version of your everyday arithmetic device.
-It goes far beyond the four fundamental operations, incorporating a suite of specialized functions designed for the academic and professional fields.
+It goes far beyond the four fundamental operations, incorporating a suite of specialized functions designed for academic and professional fields.

 More Than Just Arithmetic